 NU is regionally accredited by the Higher Learning Commission.

-CU Denver is regionally accredited by the North Central Association of Colleges and Schools.
-The teacher librarian leadership program is accredited by the National Council for Accreditation of Teacher Education.
+University of Denver is regionally accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.

 What Else Can I Expect From an Online Master’s in Library Information Science Program?